<< Yesterday

 Tomorrow>>

-35 Fact(s) Found
+36 Fact(s) Found

 1904 In the team's 3-1 victory over the Superbas at the Polo Grounds, Giants first baseman Dan McGann steals five bases to establish a major league record.
-The 32-year-old Kentucky native's mark will be surpassed in 1912 by A's second baseman Eddie Collins who will swipe six bags in a game twice during the season
+The 32-year-old Kentucky native's mark will be surpassed in 1912 by A's second baseman Eddie Collins, who will swipe six bags in a game twice during the season

 1923 In the seventh inning of the Phillies' 12-4 loss to the Giants at the Polo Grounds, Cy Williams smacks a two-run home run to become the first major leaguer to hit 15 round-trippers in a single month.
 The 35-year-old center fielder will lead the National League with 41 long balls this season.

 1941 Play stops in the seventh inning of the Braves-Giants game at the Polo Grounds, so the crowd of 17,009 and players can listen to President Franklin D. Roosevelt's radio address over the stadium's PA system.
-After FDR announces the Unlimited National Emergency Proclamation, the tied 1-1 contest resumes after a 45-minute delay.
+After FDR announces the Unlimited National Emergency Proclamation, the tied 1-1 contest resumes after the 45-minute delay.

 1951 A large ad in the Minnesota Sunday Times asks the local fans for their continued support of the Millers despite promoting the team's phenom to the major leagues.
 Giants owner Horace Stoneham explains Willie Mays' performance, compiling a .477 batting average while hitting safely in 33 of 35 games, has warranted the young outfielder's move to the Polo Grounds in New York.